 Equal Pay Act and Fair Pay Act Attorneys in Pasadena

 With the passing of the Fair Pay Act in 2016, California now has some of the most strict equal pay laws in the country.
 Essentially, the Fair Pay Act amends Section 1197.5 of the California Labor Code by increasing requirements for wage equality and inhibiting subjective pay disparity.
 The law introduces the “substantially similar work” standard.
-Within this new standard, law prohibits employers from paying one gender lower wages for “substantially similar work” and bases this on a combination of the employee’s skills, effort, responsibility, while performing under similar working conditions.
+Within this new standard, the law prohibits employers from paying one gender lower wages for “substantially similar work” and bases this on a combination of the employee’s skills, effort, responsibility, while performing under similar working conditions.
 In addition, this law expands the scope of protection by allowing an employee to file an unequal pay act claim stemming from employee wage rates in any of the employer’s locations and in other job categories so long as the work is substantially similar.

 At its heart, the new law aims to ensure just compensation for women in the workplace.
 For years, women were paid lower wages based on their gender even when they performed substantially the same work.
 Then, when the women would bring up that fact, they would be discriminated, harassed or retaliated against.
 Accordingly, the new Fair Pay Act is similar to other anti-discrimination laws in that it includes anti-retaliation protection for employees who request that their compensation is compared to their fellow employees’ salaries.
 An added provision that empowers employees places the burden on the employers to prove that their pay rate disparity is based on factors other than gender.